smaccm/march-drop-manifest/HARDWARE.md

 ### Install on SD

 Insert the SD into the host machine.
-Note which device it is, for example `dev/sdb` (use `dmesg` to help). then do:
+Note which device it is, for example `dev/sdb` (use `dmesg` to help).
+Then do:

        gunzip -c smaccm_demo.img.gz | dd of=<SD device file>; sync